kevmoo/dhttpd/README.md

 $ dhttpd --help
 -p, --port=<port>    The port to listen on.
                      (defaults to "8080")
     --path=<path>    The path to serve.
-If not set, the curret directory is used.
+If not set, the current directory is used.
     --host=<host>    The hostname to listen on.
                      (defaults to "localhost")
 -h, --help           Displays the help.